 Our favourite rooms

-Top-floor suites at the Legian command exceptional views over the hotel’s garden.
+Top-floor suites at the Legian command exceptional views of the ocean.
 We like the generously proportioned third-floor one-bedroom Deluxe Suites.
-At the Club, to single out just one of the capacious dream homes would be foolish, unless it’s the king-of-the-coast Beach House.
+At the Club, to single out just one of the capacious dream homes would be foolish, unless it’s the king-of-the-coast, three-bedroom Beach House.

-At the Legian a three seductive tiered pools (30m, 23.5m and 14.5m long) offer Indian Ocean views.
+At the Legian, three seductive tiered pools (30m, 23.5m and 14.5m long) offer Indian Ocean views.
 Across from The Legian, there’s a 28m-long pool at the Club Lounge.

 From 9am–9pm (the last booking is taken at 8pm) healing Balinese therapies are carried out by nimble-fingered therapists in the spa's four single treatment rooms and two dedicated couples suites.
 Balinese and ayurvedic massages; detoxifying body polishes and wraps; Ren, Ila and Voya facials; bathing ceremonies; and mani-pedis complete the indulgent menu.
 Group hatha yoga lessons are also held (8am–9.30am) in the light indoor studio and verdant gardens; private lessons can be arranged on request.
 The wellness centre (7am–10pm) meets all your relaxation needs with a sauna, steam rooms and plunge pools.
 The fitness centre has stationary bikes, free weights and treadmills, and personal trainers for an additional charge.